gully/decotengu/doc/design.rst

 values of `log` and `exp` functions).

 The DecoTengu engine sends data to an instance of :class:`DecoTable
-<decotengu.mod.DecoTable>` class, which extracts decompression information
+<decotengu.DecoTable>` class, which extracts decompression information
 from received data.
 It is designed as Python coroutine.

 The :class:`Conveyor <decotengu.conveyor.Conveyor>` class is used to divide